 The latter has been thoroughly discussed in one of our previous contributions, so click here to find out more about how increased near activities, including excessive screen time, lead to the development of refractive errors.

 Whilst no official guidelines on screen time in young children exist to date, the American Academy of Pediatrics recommends that except for the purpose of communication, kids up to two years of age should be refrained from screen use altogether.

 Digital vision therapy tools are on the rise and one of the most frequent questions we receive relates to the screen time limitations.
-When kids are required to use a VT solution on a tablet or a computer, this is quickly followed by “But aren’t screens bad for the eyes?”
+When kids are required to use a vision therapy solution on a tablet or a computer, this is quickly followed by “But aren’t screens bad for the eyes?”

 After all, all digital therapeutics in this area should be clearly time-limited.
-In case of AmblyoPlay, we put this limit to 30 minutes of daily training with a possible extension to 45 minutes.
-In this time, patients stimulate their vision enough, so prolonged daily use is not required.
+In the case of AmblyoPlay, we put this limit at 30 minutes of daily training with a possible extension to 45 minutes.
+During this time, patients stimulate their vision enough, so prolonged daily use is not required.
 The 30 minutes, though, do count in the total amount of screen time, so you should attempt to keep the daily total below 2 hours.